 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)

-This points at a file we didn’t write, libcollections/vec.rs.
+This error points at a file we didn’t write, libcollections/vec.rs.
 That’s the implementation of Vec<T> in the standard library.
 The code that gets run when we use [] on our vector v is in libcollections/vec.rs, and that is where the panic! is actually happening.

 The next note line tells us that we can set the RUST_BACKTRACE environment variable to get a backtrace of exactly what happened to cause the error.
-Let’s try that.
-Listing 9-1 shows output similar to what you'll see:
+A backtrace is a list of all the functions that have been called to get to this point.
+Backtraces in Rust work like they do in other languages: the key to reading the backtrace is to start from the top and read until you see files you wrote.
+That’s the spot where the problem originated.
+The lines above the lines mentioning your files are code that your code called; the lines below are code that called your code.
+These lines might include core Rust code, standard library code, or crates that you’re using.
+Let’s try getting a backtrace: Listing 9-2 shows output similar to what you’ll see:

 $ RUST_BACKTRACE=1 cargo run

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

 Running `target/debug/panic`